Utah Is A Constitutaional Carry State

 Double Action Revolver:

 - Must have two empty chambers.
 It cannot have a round in the firing position (chamber) behind the barrel and the next chamber must also be empty.
-Ensure you know which way the cylinder rotates as some turn clockwise, others turn counterclockwise.
+Ensure you know which way the cylinder rotates as some turn clockwise (to the right), and others turn counterclockwise (to the left).

 - Must have two actions to fire;